Madison Keys overcomes injury scare to beat Coco Gauff at Eastbourne

 The 2014 champion, who suffered a nasty slip in the middle of the second set, triumphed 6-3 6-3 against the world number seven at a blustery Devonshire Park.

-Former USA Open runner-up Keys had earlier on Friday been drawn to face British wildcard Sonay Kartal in the first round of Wimbledon.
+Former US Open runner-up Keys had earlier on Friday been drawn to face British wildcard Sonay Kartal in the first round of Wimbledon.

+She will take on Russian Daria Kasatkina, who overcame Italy’s Camila Giorgi in the other last-four clash, in Saturday’s final.

 “I’ve had a little bit of a not great year so far, so being able to make a final here where I won my first title is amazing,” the 28-year-old world number 25 said in her on-court interview.